-Prior to joining AcademyHealth, Danielle worked for the Lucile Packard Foundation for Children's Health.
-She provided communications, policy advocacy, and other technical assistance to the foundation's grantmaking program to improve the system of care for children with special health care needs.
-Danielle has also previously worked on a program that aims to expand contraceptive access in metropolitan hubs in Asia and Africa through the Bill & Melinda Gates Institute for Population and Reproductive Health, consulted to produce the final impact report for a USAID crime reduction and community-building project in Jamaica, and completed an internship with the Alameda County Public Health Department.
+Prior to joining AcademyHealth, Danielle worked for the Lucile Packard Foundation for Children's Health, providing communications, policy advocacy, and other technical assistance to the foundation's grantmaking program to improve the system of care for children with special health care needs.
+Danielle also previously supported a program that aims to expand contraceptive access in metropolitan hubs in Asia and Africa through the Bill & Melinda Gates Institute for Population and Reproductive Health, consulted on a USAID community-building initiative in Jamaica, and interned with the Alameda County Public Health Department.
 Danielle holds an M.P.H. from the Johns Hopkins Bloomberg School of Public Health with a concentration in health systems and policy and a B.S. in biology from Stanford University.